Analysis | How the presidential vote has evolved in each county since 2000

 We included the counties adjacent to each county because it often informs how a geographic area voted broadly.
 Using that same data on county adjacency (which also comes from the Census Bureau), we determined the average deviation in the 2020 voting margin for each county relative to its neighbors.
 Shown as a map, the patterns aren’t immediately obvious.

-You’ll notice, though, that much of the reddest part of the country, that swath from the South Dakota-Minnesota border south, is home to counties that voted more like their neighbors.
-Counties which diverged from their neighbors are often cities, like that green blob in northern Tennessee which represents Davidson County, home of Nashville.
+You’ll notice, though, that much of the reddest part of the country — that swath from the South Dakota-Minnesota border south — is home to counties that voted more like their neighbors.
+Counties that diverged from their neighbors are often cities, like that green blob in northern Tennessee which represents Davidson County, home of Nashville.

-That dynamic of cities being surrounded by counties that voted differently is one reason why counties which supported Biden saw deviations in their vote margins relative to their neighbors which were about twice as large as Trump counties on average.
+The dynamic of cities being surrounded by counties that voted differently is one reason that in counties that supported Biden, deviations in their vote margins relative to their neighbors were about twice as large as Trump counties on average.
 The average Biden county deviated from its neighbors by about 33 points, while the average Trump county deviated from its neighbors by about 18.

 Plotted as a scatter graph, there’s an obvious link between support for Biden and deviation from neighboring counties.

-The counties which deviated the most, though, were usually small in population (enabling larger margins of support) and surrounded by counties which voted the other way.
+The counties that deviated the most, though, were usually small in population (enabling larger margins of support) and surrounded by counties that voted the other way.
 You can plug either of the counties highlighted on the graph above into the interactive to see how they compare.

-Over the past several decades, the urban-rural divergence which helped Biden win has been expanding.
+Over the past several decades, the urban-rural divergence that helped Biden win has been expanding.
 But most counties tend to have widely varying differences in their presidential votes from their neighbors.
-On average, counties in the continental U.S. had a presidential vote margin that was more than 20 points different than its neighbors.
-Only 2.5 percent of counties had an average deviation of less than 5 points, and most of those counties didn’t have many neighboring counties.
+On average, counties in the continental United States had a presidential vote margin that was more than 20 points different from its neighbors.
+Only 2.5 percent of counties had an average deviation of less than five points, and most of those counties didn’t have many neighboring counties.

 The result is the mottling seen in the map above.
-Counties aren’t the most refined unit of geography, but the data do suggest that even in smaller regions, there’s more political diversity than it might at first appear.
+Counties aren’t the most refined unit of geography, but the data do suggest that even in smaller regions, there’s more political diversity than it might appear.